EICR Landlords Electrical Inspections for landlords in Billericay and the surrounding areas.

 The electrical inspection involves an Electrician visually inspecting and testing the electrical system of your property.
 Inspecting and testing show any damage, deterioration or faults that have developed and are potentially dangerous.

-Every circuit is tested throughout the procedure this includes
+Every circuit is tested throughout the procedure.
+This includes

 - Consumer unit